 The park also includes a 10,000-seat indoor sports centre, a 5,000-seat public sports ground, and more than eight hectares of open spaces.

 The Kai Tak Development project was initiated in 2007 as one of Hong Kong’s 10 major infrastructure projects.

-Hong Kong's current major sports facilities currently include the Hong Kong Stadium, Hong Kong Coliseum and Queen Elizabeth Stadium - built in the 1980s and 1990s.
+Hong Kong's major sports facilities currently includes the Hong Kong Stadium, Hong Kong Coliseum and Queen Elizabeth Stadium - built in the 1980s and 1990s.

 Those venues cannot meet the requirements of large sports events and Kai Tak Sports Park will attract a bigger roster of regional and international sports events to the city, a development in line with the city's drive to strengthen the role of Hong Kong as a host to Asian sports.

 There have been concerns that sports events may come second to entertainment or other more profitable events, such as music concerts.

 However, Timothy Fok Tsun-ting, President of the Hong Kong Olympic Committee, has advised that strict rules imposed by the Hong Kong Government should help improve the situation.

 Fok advised that “now we have the policy, the park operator and individual sports associations should sit down and discuss how to bring more events to the Sports Park.